CristianMonzon/ProcessControl/README.md

 Name : Process File

 Author : Cristian Monzon (cristian_monzon@hotmail.com)

 Date: 2020.09.27

 Description :
-Run a list of tasks asynchronously report the result of each task.
+Run a list of tasks asynchronously and report the result of each task.